Performances and adaptations of The Star-Spangled Banner: Whitney Houston at Super Bowl XXV

+After the September 11, 2001 attacks, Arista Records arranged a re-release of Houston's version of "The Star Spangled Banner" (again with "America the Beautiful" as the B-side), with all profits going to the firefighters and victims of the attacks.
+It peaked at #6 on the Hot 100 and was certified platinum by the Recording Industry Association of America.
+The two single releases of Houston's version marked the only times the anthem has ever appeared in the Top 40 of Billboard's pop singles chart.

+Other alternative interpretations

 The Mormon Tabernacle Choir's recorded version solved the range problem as any mixed choir might—with the male voices carrying the main melody in the lower part of the range and the female voices carrying the upper part of the range while the male voices provide lower-keyed harmony.
 This version also contains a rare singing of the fourth verse, in addition to the first.

 Composer John Williams wrote two new arrangements, one for the 2003 Rose Bowl and the other for the opening game of the 2007 World Series.